-- Bulk Parameters - The ordinance should establish a minimum lot area for the M-PUD Overlay District. - Building height should be capped at no more than four stories on 1 and 3 Mercedes Drive.
-Building height shall be limited to three stories on 1 Glenview Road. - Multi-family Residential - The future redeveloper(s) of the properties are encouraged to offer both for-sale and rental units to broaden opportunities to attain a diversified housing stock within the Borough. - Permit a maximum of 275 market-rate multi-family dwelling units on 1 and 3 Mercedes Drive. - Include standards in the ordinance that require minimum unit sizes and prohibit three-bedroom units in excess of 10% of the total units proposed on 1 and 3 Mercedes Drive. - Require residential units to be located on the upper floors (on 1 and 3 Mercedes Drive). - Require a minimum affordable housing set-aside of 20%.
-This would translate into 69 affordable units if the maximum number of market-rate units were constructed. - Permit the affordable housing to be constructed as a stand-alone development on 1 Glenview Road, which is constructed by or on behalf of the developer of 1 and 3 Mercedes Drive.
-Craft bulk standards in the ordinance that require compliance with all affordable housing regulations and provide bulk standards for the property. - Retail and Personal Services - Limit retail uses to the first floor in mixed-use structures, but prohibit adult stores. - Prohibit grocery stores and gas stations.
-The definitions in the ordinance may need to be enhanced or created for these uses. - Permit a live entertainment venue, which would host performances, musical acts, theatrical acts (including stand-up comedy), plays, or any combination of these, or similar activity performed live by one or more persons, whether or not done for compensation, and whether or not admission is charged.
-Live entertainment does not include adult entertainment.
-A dinner movie theater may be accessory to a live entertainment venue. - Allow personal services such as salons and day spas; day care facilities for children and adults; and the like. - Permit outdoor dining areas accessory to restaurants. - Allow a maximum of two free-standing retail pads.
+- Building height should be capped at no more than four stories on 1 and 3 Mercedes Drive.
+However, a maximum of two buildings may contain five stories, but the fifth story shall only be located on the rear portion of the structure (which for purposes of this report shall be considered the Garden State Parkway side of the properties). - Building height shall be limited to three stories on 1 Glenview Road. - Multi-family Residential - The future redeveloper(s) of the properties are encouraged to offer both for-sale and rental units to broaden opportunities to attain a diversified housing stock within the Borough. - Permit a maximum of 275 market-rate multi-family dwelling units on 1 and 3 Mercedes Drive. - Include standards in the ordinance that require minimum unit sizes for the marketrate units and prohibit three-bedroom units in excess of 10% of the market-rate units. - Require a minimum affordable housing set-aside of 8.3%.
+This would translate into 25 affordable units if the maximum number of market-rate units were constructed. - The affordable housing shall be integrated with the market-rate units.
+Craft bulk standards in the ordinance that require compliance with all affordable housing regulations. - The developer shall donate 1 Glenview Road to the Borough, which will be utilized to provide for municipal facilities, parks and open space and/or affordable housing. - Retail and Personal Services - Limit retail uses to the first floor in mixed-use structures, but prohibit adult stores. - Prohibit grocery stores and gas stations.
+The definitions in the ordinance may need to be enhanced or created for these uses. - Permit a dinner movie theater and/or live entertainment venue, which would host performances, musical acts, theatrical acts (including stand-up comedy), plays, or any combination of these, or similar activity performed live by one or more persons, whether or not done for compensation, and whether or not admission is charged.
+Live entertainment does not include adult entertainment. - Allow personal services such as salons and day spas; day care facilities for children and adults; and the like. - Permit outdoor dining areas accessory to restaurants. - Allow a maximum of two free-standing retail pads.
 The retail pads shall be integrated into the greater development.
-Maximum building size shall be 15,000 square feet and location parameters shall be established in the ordinance.
+Maximum building size shall be 15,000 square feet and location parameters shall be established in the ordinance. - Prohibit drive-through facilities for restaurants.